Liability for Nuclear Damage

 Japan has not been party to any international liability convention but its law generally conforms to them.
 Two laws governing them are revised about every ten years: the Law on Compensation for Nuclear Damage and Law on Contract for Liability Insurance for Nuclear Damage.
 Early in 2015 Japan ratified the Convention on Supplementary Compensation for Nuclear Damage (CSC), bringing it into line with international nuclear damage compensation systems.

 Plant operator liability has always been exclusive and absolute, and power plant operators must provide a financial security amount of JPY 120 billion (US$ 1.12 billion) – half that to 2010.
 The government may relieve the operator of liability if it determines that damage results from “a grave natural disaster of an exceptional character”, and in any case liability is unlimited.
+This has been reviewed, but a report from the Atomic Energy Commission’s Special Committee on the Nuclear Damage Compensation System in 2016 indicated a need to increase the JPY 120 billion cover in the light of the Fukushima experience where JPY 6 trillion was needed.
+It remains unclear how the national government and power utilities should share responsibility for the unlimited liability.

 For the Fukushima accident in 2011 the government set up a new state-backed institution to expedite payments to those affected.
 The body receives financial contributions from electric power companies with nuclear power plants in Japan, and from the government through special bonds that can be cashed whenever necessary.
 The government bonds total JPY 5 trillion ($62 billion).
 The new institution includes representatives from other nuclear generators and will also operate as an insurer for the industry, being responsible to have plans in place for any future nuclear accidents.
 The provision for contributions from other nuclear operators is similar to that in the USA.
 The government estimates that Tepco will be able to complete its repayments in 10 to 13 years, after which it will revert to a fully private company with no government involvement.
 Meanwhile it will pay an annual fee for the government support, maintain adequate power supplies and ensure plant safety.